Those aren’t ants in my pants

 “Hey,” said the six-year-old in me, “let’s run up that big hill and see what the bridge looks like from there.”
 I didn’t stop to listen to the more reasonable real six-year-old behind me who questioned running through knee-high grass up an unknown hill to heaven-knows-where.
 At his own peril, he followed me and Big Girl Dog the 50 yards to the top.
 We agreed the bridge didn’t look much different, after which I began swatting ants off my ankles and shins.

 I can’t count the number of times I’ve been stung by ants in the 12 years since I moved to the south.
 I hate fire ants on par with racists.
 They’re ignorant annoyances that leave pain and scars wherever they go.
+If you ever find that these ants inside your home, trust me, get them out of there.
+Check out something like Des Moines pest control if you need a professional pest control service.
 Nevertheless, I’ve never suffered more than your average victim.
 The usual sting hurts for about 20 minutes, itches for two days, turns into a small boil, itches for another day, and then may or may not leave a scar.
 Or as I wrote back in 2008:

 For those of you who live in areas not blessed with the fire ant, the process goes like this: